LoganPickell/git-practice-LoganPickell/README.md

-Logan Pickell
+# Logan Pickell

-My favorite programming language is Python
+---

+## Favorite Programming Language 💻🐍
+**Python**

+---

+## Fun Fact 🎴✨
+Did you know?
-A fun fact about me is that I enjoy building Magic the Gathering decks with unique commanders.
+I enjoy **building Magic: The Gathering decks** with unique commanders.

+It's a creative challenge that blends strategy and creativity—just like coding!

+---